Personal Finance

 Mortgage Downpayment

-Many buyers do not realize that you can pay your PMI premium as a single lump sum upfront called single-payment mortgage insurance.
-For a buyer with good credit scores and a 5% down payment on a $300,000 loan, the monthly PMI payment would be an estimated $167.50.
+Most buyers don’t realize they can pay PMI as a single lump sum upfront through single-payment mortgage insurance.
+Take a buyer with good credit making a 5% down payment on a $300,000 loan—their monthly PMI would run approximately $167.50.

-The CARES Act is a law passed in late March 2020 intended to help provide funding for economic-related temporary shutdowns to job losses.
-In addition, Congress has given Americans impacted by COVID-19 the option to request up to a year of mortgage payment forbearance, renewable in 6-month increments.
+The CARES Act, passed in late March 2020, provided economic relief for pandemic-related job losses and shutdowns.
+Congress granted COVID-19-impacted Americans up to a year of mortgage payment forbearance, renewable in 6-month increments.

 Mortgage bond